 - Explain the current state of your dissertation project.
 Provide an estimated completion schedule that indicates when you will finish all outstanding work to meet the dissertation defense deadline (typically mid-April for May graduation and August 1 for August graduation).

-The Annotated Table of Contents should list all chapters, with a very brief annotation (summarizing the substance).
+The Annotated Table of Contents should list all chapters, with a very brief annotation (summarizing the substance) (The annotated TOC is included in the 5-page, double spaced page limit along with the dissertation description).
 Clearly indicate the status of each chapter—for example, “finished,” “drafted,” “not written, but all research completed,” or “not written and some research still needed.”
 This requirement does not apply to students in Music Composition.